AmirDahmouni/AmirDahmouni/README.md

 💞️ I’m looking to collaborate on web development projects

-💡  I'm interested in blockchain development
+💡  I'm interested in cloud services (AWS)

 🔍 I 'm currently looking for an internship